sagemath/trac_to_gh/Issue 8025.md

 # Issue 8025: artificially bump the version number of the scipy and scipy_sandbox spkg's

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8025

 Original creator: was